 The first option in the MIDI section is the Song Select Command.
 Here you can define a program change or song select MIDI command to load this song in Stage Traxx.
 If Stage Traxx receives the MIDI command defined here, it will load the current song into the player if playback is stopped or load it up as the next song to play if playback is currently running.

 The syntax of the MIDI command is described in the section Send MIDI.
+You can use the Learn button to automatically learn the correct MIDI command to use.
+When tapped, Stage Traxx will wait for incoming MIDI commands.

 The Timecode Offset is used when sending timecode over midi.
 This offset in the format hours, minutes, seconds and frames is added to the current playback time and sent as timecode.
 Different offsets for different songs can be used for example for running complex light shows with multiple songs in sync with Stage Traxx.